Operation Prime Time: List of programs produced by OPT

-Its initial programs were miniseries including adaptations of Testimony of Two Men and Son of the Captains and the Kings, the sequel to the 1976 NBC miniseries Captains and the Kings, also adapted from a novel by Caldwell.
+The company's first production was the 1977 miniseries Testimony of Two Men, an adaptation of the 1968 Civil War novel by Taylor Caldwell, whose Captains and the Kings had been turned into a successful miniseries for NBC the previous year.
 OPT also distributed the animated Christmas special Yogi's First Christmas.

 The most successful program from both OPT and TPE was, and still is, Entertainment Tonight, now produced and distributed by CBS Media Ventures.
 Other programs included Solid Gold, Star Search, and Lifestyles of the Rich and Famous.
 It could be common place for OPT's weekly series to be divided between two network affiliates and run mainly on weekends in off hours.
 In a given market, the local CBS station might carry Entertainment Tonight (in the prime-access slot), Solid Gold, and Lifestyles of the Rich and Famous while the ABC affiliate had Star Search.